Ottoman Egypt: Invasion of Libya and Sudan (1820)

 In 1820 Muhammad Ali gave orders to commence the conquest of eastern Libya.
-Ali's intentions for Sudan was to extend his rule southward, to capture the valuable caravan trade bound for the Red Sea, disperse Mamluks who have fled south, and to secure the rich gold mines which he believed to exist in Sennar.
+Ali's intentions for Sudan was to extend his rule southward, to capture the valuable caravan trade bound for the Red Sea, disperse Mamluks who had fled south, and to secure the rich gold mines which he believed to exist in Sennar.
 He also saw in the campaign a means of getting rid of his disaffected troops, and of obtaining a sufficient number of captives to form the nucleus of the new army.

 The forces destined for this service were led by Ismail Kamil Pasha, the youngest son of Muhammad Ali.
 They consisted of between 4,000 and 5,000 men, being Turks and Arabs.
 They left Cairo in July 1820.
 Nubia did not put up much of a fight, the Shaigiya tribe immediately beyond the province of Dongola were defeated, the remnant of the Mamluks dispersed, and Sennar was destroyed.

 Expansion into Somalia (1821)

 Although nominally part of the Ottoman Empire since 1554, between 1821 and 1841, Muhammad Ali, Pasha of Egypt, came to control Yemen and the sahil, with Zeila included.
 After the Egyptians withdrew from the Yemeni seaboard in 1841, Haj Ali Shermerki, a successful and ambitious Somali merchant, purchased from them executive rights over Zeila.
 Shermerki's governorship had an instant effect on the city, as he maneuvered to monopolize as much of the regional trade as possible, with his sights set as far as Harar and the Ogaden.
 In 1845, Shermerki deployed a few matchlock men to wrest control of neighboring Berbera from that town's then feuding Somali authorities.
-This alarmed the Harari Emir of Harar, who, having already been at loggerheads with Shermerki over fiscal matters, was concerned about the ramifications that these movements might ultimately have on his own city's commerce.
-The Emir consequently urged Berbera's leaders to reconcile and mount a resistance against Shermerki's troops.
+This alarmed the Harari emir of Harar, who, having already been at loggerheads with Shermerki over fiscal matters, was concerned about the ramifications that these movements might ultimately have on his own city's commerce.
+The emir consequently urged Berbera's leaders to reconcile and mount a resistance against Shermerki's troops.
 Shermerki was later succeeded as Governor of Zeila by Abu Bakr Pasha, a local Afar statesman.

 In 1874–75, the Egyptians obtained a firman from the Ottomans by which they secured claims over the city.
 At the same time, the Egyptians received British recognition of their nominal jurisdiction as far east as Cape Guardafui.
 When the Egyptian garrison in Harar was evacuated in 1885, Zeila became caught up in the competition between the Tadjoura-based French and the British for control of the strategic Gulf of Aden littoral.
 I.M.
 Lewis mentions that "by the end of 1885 Britain was preparing to resist an expected French landing at Zeila."
 However, the two powers decided instead to turn to negotiations.